 The payment processor code we use also sets a cookie in your browser, to remember your info for future purchases.
 You can delete or block that cookie if you wish; our website will continue to work.

 We require you to enter your billing information.
 This data, as well as the last four digits of your credit card which is sent to us by our payment processor, is stored in our transaction database (which we call "Olio") in order to maintain our financial records.
-This information appears on your invoice, which can be accessed by anyone who has been sent the url link to your invoice.
+This information appears on your invoice, which can be accessed by anyone who has been sent the URL link to your invoice.
 We make the invoice links purposefully long and hard to guess for added security, and we prevent search engines from indexing them.

 We automatically email the public invoice link following the purchase to the email address(es) you have provided.

-As part of purchasing a License Product directly from us (Balsamiq for Desktop or Atlassian Server Apps), you are requested to enter a License Name.
+As part of purchasing a Licensed Product directly from us (Balsamiq for Desktop or Atlassian Server Apps), you are requested to enter a License Name.
 This is usually a company name, but sometimes an individual's name is entered.
 This name is kept in Olio to maintain accurate purchase records.

 If we have issued you a free license or a trial license extension via email, we will have saved your email address in Olio along with the License Name we issued, which may be in a company or individual's name, depending on the case.
 We keep this data to track the software we have given out.

 Lastly, if you have purchased one of our Atlassian Apps for Jira or Confluence directly from the Atlassian Marketplace, Atlassian has offered us access to the billing records for purchases of our app.
 We import this data into Olio which includes limited Personal Data such as the technical and billing contacts' email address and names.
 This information is used to offer better support to customers by having all purchase records together, as well as for our accounting purposes.
 Data from Atlassian includes purchase price, but not details on the payment method.
 Atlassian is not responsible for the privacy, accuracy nor security of this data.

 The data we collect in Olio, including Personal Data, is not shared with third parties, except for the purposes of determining the validity of a payment.
 In this case we may share the name and email address associated with the purchase with the credit card holder, your company’s accounting department, or with our payment processor when responding to a chargeback.